30% savings for Bethune University | A Case Study

 Introducing Our Partner

-We were recently contacted by one of our US distributors, who claimed that a significant cost reduction had been achieved within just four weeks. best.energy decided to send their Sales Director Ben Willcocks and Media Manager Steve Hill over to evaluate the results.
+We were recently contacted by one of our US distributors, who claimed that a significant cost reduction had been achieved within just four weeks.
+Best.Energy decided to send their Sales Director Ben Willcocks and Media Consultant Steve Hill over to evaluate the results.

 It emerged that Bethune University was originally attracted to the Eniscope as a means to illustrate an irregularity in the power supply coming in from the utility transformer.